 Many packed keto-friendly snacks are made with carb-free sweetener.
 These foods help to stick with the keto lifestyle for longer.
 So you can easily lose your weight and keep it off.

 Fake sugar does not knock you out from ketosis.
 But the artificial sweeteners, additionally, raising several health concerns, may trigger your cravings.
 This is the reason that people eat more.
-Many studies linked the overeating to the consumption of synthetic sugars, maybe because the substance triggers the cravings for more sweetener.
+Many studies linked overeating to the consumption of synthetic sugars, maybe because the substance triggers the cravings for more sweetener.

 Coke Zero Soda and Carbs

-However, to see the dehydrating effect, you have to consume the 500mg per day.
+However, to see the dehydrating effect, you have to consume 500mg per day.
 That is near to fifteen 12-ounce cans of Coke Zero.
 But keep in mind one thing that many people are sensitive and can’t tolerate the effect of caffeine.
 Caffeine may trigger some unpleasant effects like anxiety, a racing heartbeat, and cause of difficulties while sleeping among those who are sensitive.

 Diet Coke Could Make you Fat

 Diet coke does not contain calories and carbs and plays a role in weight loss and weight gain.
-So in abstract, the diet coke doesn’t make you gain weight.
+So in the abstract, the diet of coke doesn’t make you gain weight.
 But your weight is not just determined by the calories in and out.
 The artificial sweeteners in diet sodas like aspartame and sucralose could be to blame.

 A research study suggests that artificial sweetener contributes to weight gain.
 Another study founds that people who drink the diet sodas have higher BMIs in another study, where people replaced regular sugar soda with a diet soda.
 But there wasn’t any significant reduction in BMIs over the length of the survey.
 Except for those people with the most weight to lose.